viturus/NFT_utilities/README.md

 # json_utility
-Powershell scripts to rename, copy, and replace text within json files
+Powershell scripts to rename, copy, and replace text within json files for NFT's